List of mammals of Kaziranga National Park

 The park has a large variety of primates including all free roaming primates in India with the exception of the endemic Western Ghats primates and the newly discovered Arunachal macaque.
 This includes the vulnerable and rare species of Bengal slow loris, Assamese macaque, capped langur, golden langur and the only ape found in India — the hoolock gibbon.

 Kaziranga had a population of around 30 Bengal tigers during the 1972 census, which grew to 86 in the 2000 census.
 This made Kaziranga the protected area with the highest tiger density in the world (0.2 tigers /km2), and Kaziranga formally became a tiger reserve in 2006.

 The park is also provides habitat to sloth bear, jungle cat, fishing cat and leopard cat.
 Other small mammals include the rare hispid hare and Indian gray mongoose, small Indian mongoose, large Indian civet, small Indian civet, Bengal fox, golden jackal, Chinese pangolin, Indian pangolin, hog badger, Chinese ferret badger, particolored flying squirrel and bats.

 Kaziranga's rivers (especially the adjoining stretch of the Brahmaputra) are home to the blind, highly endangered Ganges dolphin.

-Even though the ubiquitous wild boar is present in Kaziranga, and Assam was part of the historical range of the critically endangered pygmy hog, the pygmy hog is no longer found in Kaziranga.
+Even though the ubiquitous wild boar is present in Kaziranga, and Assam was part of the historical range of the endangered pygmy hog, the pygmy hog is no longer found in Kaziranga.
 The Indian Javan rhinoceros was probably also an inhabitant of Kaziranga before becoming extinct.